Quantum chaos and macroscopic realism as no-signaling in time: Measurements on a kicked top

 \subsubsection{Even-odd $n$ differences in $J_z$ measurements}

-If Alice and Bob both measure $J_z$, the violations recorded in $\Delta$ and $H$ are critically dependent on whether $n$ is even or odd, for both the initial states.
-At $\kappa_0=0$, we see that for odd $n$, $\Delta$ and $H$ are non-zero (figure \ref{noise}), whereas for even $n$, both are zero.
+If Alice and Bob both measure $J_z$, the violations recorded in $\Delta$ and $H$ are critically dependent on whether $n$, the time between measurements, is even or odd, especially at small values of $\kappa_0$.
+As an extreme case, at $\kappa_0=0$, we see that for odd $n$, $\Delta$ and $H$ are non-zero (Fig.~ \ref{noise} shows the case for $\Delta$), whereas for even $n$, both are zero.

 This happens because of the specific initial states and measurement axis.
-When undisturbed, the state $|\mathbf{\hat{z}},j\rangle$ evolves to give the cycle At even $t_\alpha$, state returns to a $J_z$ eigenstate and hence Alice's measurement creates no effect.
-These cases correspond to zero values seen in figure \ref{noise}.
+When $\kappa_0=0$ the state $|\mathbf{\hat{z}},j\rangle$ evolves to give the 4-cycle as the dynamics is simply $R$, rotation by $\pi/2$ about the $y-$axis: At even $t_\alpha$, state returns to a $J_z$ eigenstate and hence Alice's measurement creates no effect.
+These cases correspond to zero values seen in Fig.~\ref{noise}.
 At odd $t_\alpha$ however, she produces mixture of $J_z$ eigenstates, which is invariant under $R^2$.
 If then Bob measures at even $t_\beta$, so that $n$ is odd, what would have been a $J_z$ eigenstate for him without the measurement, becomes a mixture too.
-These cases correspond to the maxima seen in figure \ref{noise}.
+These cases correspond to the maxima seen in Fig.~\ref{noise}.
 For even $n$ and odd $t_\alpha$, using the fact that measurement axis is common and that mixtures produced are symmetric under $R^2$, it follows that $\Delta, H=0$.
 For initial state $\ket{\vb{\hat{y}}, j}$, there is no evolution for $\kappa_0=0$.
 Thus, Alice's measurement can only reduce it to one mixed state which is again invariant under $R^2$, but changes under $R$.
 Again, as a result, odd $n$ give violation, whereas even $n$ do not.
 This time however, there are no oscillations as $t_\beta$ varies.

-So in plain rotation itself (when there is no chaos), we see significant violation of NSIT corresponding to odd values of $n$.
-This effect, by continuity persists even when $\kappa_0$ increases, and for the purposes of establishing a connection between chaos and the signalling, it is unwanted.
+Therefore even in plain rotation (when there is no chaos), we see significant violation of NSIT for odd $n$ values.
+This effect, by continuity, persists even when $\kappa_0$ increases, and for the purposes of establishing a connection between chaos and the signaling, it is unwanted.
 Therefore, we turn out attention to only even $n$ for both the states.